About the Program

 - Must be 18 years old by the first day of class

-- Now accepting applications for May & August 2019
+- Now accepting applications for August 2019 (and May accelerated term, below)

 - Prepares you to work as a Patient Care Technician or Nursing Care Partner within Sentara Healthcare